CharlesCreativeContent/runware-pokemon-generator/README.md

 ## 🌟 Features

-- Image Generation → POST /generate-image with { "prompt": "your description" }
+- Image Generation → POST /generate-image

     - Returns both the raw image URL and a background-removed version.

-- Video Generation → POST /generate-video with { "imageURL": "...", "prompt": "..." }
+- Video Generation → POST /generate-video

     - Uses Google’s veo3 model to animate your Pokémon image with audio and prompt enhancement.